RedHatInsights/xjoin-operator/README.md

 The code for the top level resources (XJoinDataSource and XJoinIndex) can be found in the [controllers/datasource](controllers/datasource) and the [controllers/index](controllers/index) directory.

 There are many different parameters and sources of parameters across the operator.
 These are handled by the [ConfigManager](controllers/config/manager.go).
 The parameters for the xjoin.v2 resources are defined in [controllers/parameters](controllers/parameters).

+### Questions
+When will CRDs be promoted from "api/v1alpha1" to "api/v1"?